Beryl leaves millions of Texans without power as dangerous heat descends on the region | KRDO

 Beryl slammed into southern Texas as a Category 1 hurricane Monday, knocking out power to more than 2.5 million homes and leaving at least 8 people dead in Texas and Louisiana.

+More than 2.3 million people throughout Texas were still without power Tuesday morning, according to poweroutage.us.

 The storm – now a tropical depression – unleashed flooding rains and winds that transformed roads into rushing rivers, ripped through power lines and tossed trees onto homes, roads and cars.
-As it hurtles northeastward, it is bringing flooding and the threat of tornadoes across eastern Texas, western Louisiana and Arkansas.
+As it hurtles toward the Midwest Tuesday, it threatens to trigger more flooding and tornadoes along its path.

 As difficult recovery and cleanup efforts are underway in southeast Texas, including the Houston area, extreme heat will bear down on the region Tuesday and Wednesday, creating hazardous conditions for those working outdoors or without adequate cooling.